oglili/Leach22-course-catalog/README.md

 ## License

-Distributed under the MIT License.
+Distributed  the MIT License.
 See `LICENSE` for more information.

 ## Links & Contacts